 Find Tree Spirits on St. Simons Island - When you explore St. Simons Island, you can uncover the beautiful carved tree spirits, or find painted rocks.

 Wander Savannah's Historic District- Spanish moss dripping from the trees, beautiful homes, and of course - River Street!

 Middle and South Georgia

 Boating on the Okefenokee - The Okefenokee is a Georgia-wonder.
 See the alligators among the blackwater.

-Chehaw - Such a special park, especially the African Veldt Ride.
+Chehaw - Such a special park in southwest Georgia, especially the African Veldt Ride.
 And don't miss feeding the two-hump camel.

 Head to The Masters - Parents will the ticket lottery?
 Kids 8-16 yo can go for free with a ticketed adult!

 Camp in a Conestoga Wagon -The Rock Ranch offers the ability to camp in a real wagon, with marshmallows to boot!

 Paddle on the George L Smith Blackwater - This is a gorgeous park to paddle the blackwater.
 Boats available for rent.